Why study development?

 Useful resources for current students

 I often get asked about further notes, career advice, PhD programs, and interesting books.
 Below is a scattered set of resources.
-Over time I will add some more of my own thoughts regarding pursuing a career in development.

 Additional lecture notes and readings